wp-plugins/backup-scheduler/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Bug in the sql file : date and time managements were incorrect

 = 1.0.9 =
 * Russian translation (by Slawka)
 * Add a time option for choosing the best moment to perform an automatic backup